Ari97142/Elevator-challenge/README.md

-# Elevator-challenge
- The project features an elevator control system for efficient movement within buildings.
-It enables floor-specific elevator calls, utilizes advanced algorithms to optimize elevator allocation, and offers configuration options for elevator placement.
-The objective is to reduce wait times and enhance overall elevator performance.

-Sure, here's a detailed specification document for the code, including an explanation of the elevator's nearest algorithm:

----

-# Code Specification Document
+# Building and Elevator Simulation Project

-## Overview:
+## Description

-The provided code simulates a building with multiple floors and elevators.
-It allows users to call an elevator from any floor and simulates the movement of the elevator to fulfill the request.
+This project simulates a building with multiple floors and elevators using JavaScript/TypeScript.
+It includes classes for managing buildings, floors, and elevators, allowing simulation and control of elevator movements and interactions.

-## Classes:
+## Classes

-1. **Building**:
-   - Attributes:
-     - `numFloors`: Number of floors in the building.
-     - `numElevators`: Number of elevators in the building.
-     - `floors`: Array containing instances of the `Floor` class.
-     - `elevators`: Array containing instances of the `Elevator` class.
-   - Methods:
+### Building
-     - `constructor(numFloors, numElevators)`: Initializes the building with the specified number of floors and elevators.
+Manages the overall structure and properties of a building, including the number of floors and elevators.

-     - `displayBuilding()`: Displays the building by creating floor elements with call buttons for each floor.
+### Floor
+Represents each floor in the building, handling properties such as floor number and interactions with elevators.

+### Elevator
+Controls the behavior and movement of each elevator, including current position, and serving floor requests.

+## Elevator Algorithm Description

+### SCAN Algorithm
-     - `findNearestElevator(floor)`: Finds the nearest elevator to a specified floor using the nearest algorithm.
+The system efficiently finds the nearest elevator to a calling floor using the following algorithm:

-2. **Floor**:
-   - Attributes:
-     - `number`: Floor number.
-     - `callButton`: Instance of the `CallButton` class.
-   - Methods:
-     - `constructor(number)`: Initializes the floor with a specified number.
-     - `callElevator(floor)`: Calls the nearest elevator to the specified floor.
+Initialization: When a floor calls an elevator, the system calculates the estimated time for each available elevator to reach the floor.

-3. **Elevator** (Abstract class):
-   - Attributes:
-     - `number`: Elevator number.
-     - `currentFloor`: Current floor of the elevator.
-     - `destinationFloors`: Array containing the destination floors of the elevator.
-     - `defaultPosition`: Default position of the elevator.
-   - Methods:
-     - `call(floor)`: Abstract method to call the elevator to a specified floor.
-     - `moveLock()`: Controls the movement of the elevator based on its destination floors.
-     - `getNextFloor()`: Abstract method to determine the next floor the elevator should move to.

-4. **LowerElevator**, **MiddleElevator**, **UpperElevator** (Concrete subclasses of Elevator):
-   - Methods:
-     - `call(floor)`: Adds the specified floor to the destination floors of the elevator.
-     - `getNextFloor()`: Retrieves the next floor from the destination floors array.

-5. **CallButton**:
-   - Attributes:
-     - `color`: Color of the call button (normal state).
-   - Methods:
-     - `constructor()`: Initializes the call button with a normal color.

-## Nearest Elevator Algorithm:

-The `findNearestElevator(floor)` method in the `Building` class implements the algorithm to find the nearest elevator to a specified floor:
-1. It calculates the total breaks (stops) required for each elevator based on its destination floors.
-2. For each elevator, it calculates the total distance (in floors) from its current position to the specified floor, including the breaks.
+Calculation: For each elevator, the system considers the current floor of the elevator and any destinations it currently has.
+It calculates the travel time based on the remaining time of the last destination and the distance to the calling floor.
-3. It selects the elevator with the minimum total distance as the nearest one.
+Selection: The system selects the elevator with the shortest calculated time as the nearest one to respond to the call.

----
+Timer Start: Upon selecting the nearest elevator, the system starts a timer to simulate the arrival time.